 At this point the Qing court enacted a wide range of modernizing measures, but these were too little, too late to save the last of China's imperial dynasties.
 In 1911 some Qing policies aimed at bolstering their rule sparked opposition throughout the country, and local garrisons and provincial assemblies one by one seceded from the empire.
 The commander of the army in Beijing declared a Republic on January 1st, 1912.

-The European powers have shared out most of South East Asia amongst themselves. click to view
+The European powers have shared out most of South East Asia amongst themselvesclick to view South East Asia 1914AD

-Korea is now under Japanese rule. click to view
+Korea is now under Japanese ruleclick to view Korea 1914AD

 Within a few years of its proclamation in 1912, the Chinese republic had lost control of the country, and China fell into chaos.
 Some measure of order was restored by the Nationalist Party (the Goumindang) in 1926, but then a bitter struggle broke out between it and the rising Communist Party.
 The Nationalists gained the upper hand, hard pressed by Goumindang forces, the Communists carried out a gruelling treck - the "Long March" - from their bases in southern China, to link up with more of their forces to the north (1934-6).
 This event consolidated Mao Zedong's leadership of the Party.